-Emotion management Feeling rules are unwritten social rules that dictate the strength of emotions different appropriate for situations.
-In case of incompatibility between experienced and socially expected emotions, emotional management is required to overcome the dissonance.
-Dr. Itzhaki the explores feelings experienced by healthcare workers and patients and their coping strategies with differences between expected versus experienced emotions in life-threatening situations Dr. Itzhaki, Department of Nursing, School of Health Professions, serves as the Chair of the Department.
+Emotion management Feeling rules are unwritten social rules that dictate the of emotions strength different for appropriate situations.
+In case incompatibility between experienced and socially expected emotions. emotional management is required to overcome the dissonance.
+Itzhaki Dr. feelings the explores experienced by healthcare workers and patients and their coping strategies with differences between expected versus experienced emotions in life-threatening situations Dr. Itzhaki, Department of Nursing, School of Health Professions, serves as the Chair of the Department.
 She is the first registered nurse in Israel to have completed a direct PhD track, which she obtained at the Department of Nursing Department at Tel Aviv University.
 She completed her post-doctoral training at the Department of Sociology & Anthropology at Bar-Ilan University.
-She collaborates with nursing theorists in academic institutions worldwide exploring caring in multicultural societies. (emergency and disaster) and in complex care situations.
+She collaborates with nursing theorists in academic institutions worldwide exploring caring in multicultural societies. (emergency and disaster) complex in care situations.
 Investigation of the emotion management experienced by nurses includes attention to caring and emotional resilience.
-Her research forms the basis for developing intervention programs aimed efficient at emotional labor. which includes raising the caregiver/patient's sense of resilience and emotional support.
+Her research forms the basis for developing intervention programs efficient aimed at which emotional labor. includes the raising caregiver/patient's sense of resilience and emotional support.
 She uses a mixed methods design that combines qualitative and quantitative methods.
 Prof. Liat Kishon-Rabin

-Speech processing and brain plasticity in cochlear implant users Prof. Kishon-Rabin investigates the effect of cognitive sensory, and linguistics processes that are involved in speech perception in optimal and degraded listening conditions in normal and pathological hearing.
-The different factors that performance influence assist in understanding the variability wide in performance of implanted cochlear implant users, as as in developing well habilitation protocols that are tailored to the hearingimpaired individual.
-Prof. Kishon-Rabin was one of the first to study functional hearing in infants with cochlear implants, for Prof. Kishon-Rabin is at the Department of Communication Disorders, School of Health Professions and is the Dean of Innovation in Teaching & Learning at Tel Aviv University.
+Speech processing and brain plasticity in cochlear implant users Kishon-Rabin Prof. investigates the effect of cognitive sensory, linguistics processes that are involved in speech perception in optimal and degraded listening conditions in normal and pathological hearing.
+The different factors that influence performance assist in understanding the wide variability performance of implanted cochlear implant users, as developing well as in habilitation protocols that are tailored to the hearingimpaired individual.
+Prof. Kishon-Rabin was one of the first to study functional infants with hearing in cochlear implants, for Prof. Kishon-Rabin is at the Department of Communication Disorders, School of Health Professions and is the Dean of Innovation in Teaching & Learning at Tel Aviv University.
 She completed her PhD in psychoacoustics from the Speech & Hearing Sciences Department at the Graduate Center, City University of New York.
 She was the first Israeli to be awarded with the Graham Fraser Memorial Lecture by the British Cochlear Implant Group.
 She is an associate editor for the International Journal of Audiology.
 She is vice president of the European Federations of Auditory Societies (EFAS) and will serve as president from 2021-2023.
-In continuation to her research, which supports intervention during the early years of the developing brain, Prof. Kishon-Rabin initiated a series of social startups in infant day-cares and pre-school bringing evidence-based practice of language acquisition programs to practitioners, caretakers and parents either directly or via novel online programs. which she received worldwide recognition.
-She investigates the auditory influence of stimulation and experience dependent factors that drive cortical development in infants using video analysis and brain-imaging techniques.
-Her team are pioneers in implicit via learning processes modality auditory using fNIRS measurements, for the first time for cochlear implants in Israel.
-Dr. Tal Laviv
+In continuation to her research, which supports intervention during the early years of the developing brain, Prof. Kishon-Rabin initiated a series of social startups in infant day-cares and pre-school bringing evidence-based practice of language acquisition programs to practitioners, caretakers and parents either directly or via novel online programs. which she received worldwide recognition. investigates She the influence of auditory stimulation and experience dependent factors that drive cortical development infants using video analysis and brain-imaging techniques.
+Her team are pioneers in implicit processes learning via modality auditory using fNIRS measurements, for the first time for cochlear implants in Israel.
+Prof. Tova Most